Home » 30 Minute Meals » Sirloin Tips with Bell Peppers and Onions

 • Prepare: Remove the sirloin tips from the marinade.
 Discard the marinade.

 • Heat a few drizzles of olive oil in a large cast iron or heavy skillet over medium-high heat.
-Add the sirloin tips.
+Add the sirloin tips in a single layer.
 Cook for 5-7 minutes until browned and to your preferred doneness.
 Season with 1 tsp of steak seasoning.
 Remove from the pan to a platter to rest.

 • To the skillet add the sliced bell peppers and onion wedges.
 Season with 1 tsp steak seasoning and black pepper to your taste.
 Add additional olive oil if needed.